1. Administration#

 Get all members of the school class on the target system that are unknown to the ID Connector and add them.

-This results in school classes having only members with roles not configured to ignore,
+This results in school classes that have only members with roles not configured to ignore:

 members with roles to ignore that were added on the target system,